JuhoLeedev/Java-calculator/README.md

 # Calculator
 This Java Calculator app is GUI application using Java Swing library.
-This app design got inspired by Window Calculator.
-So this app works simillar with Window Calculator. <br>
+This app got inspired by Window Calculator.
+So it works simillar to Window Calculator. <br>
-<i>*recent version 1.0.1</i>
+  <i>*recent version 1.0.1</i><br>

 ![calculator](./image/calculator.jpg)